-Camelot and Colleton are the only two suites in the Great House, occupying the two turrets; each one comes with its own rooftop terrace and plunge pool overhung with bougainvillea.
+Camelot and Colleton are the only two suites in the Great House, occupying the two turrets; each one comes with its own rooftop terrace (Colleton Suite has a plunge pool overhung with bougainvillea too).
 The next-best views are from the Ocean Front suites, which look out over the umbrella tops to the sea.

 The kidney-bean-shaped pool is on a sprawling terracotta terrace, with three sets of steps down to the beach.
 The snooze-ready sunloungers are as appealing to look at as they are to lie on – the vintage white frames are topped with extra-thick padding and towelling cov… Zzzz.

 You’ll have the in-house Sea Moon Spa to yourself if you book in a session in its single treatment room; options include body scrubs, mineral facials and couples treatments, using skincare products from Ren and Sothys.